DFKI-NLP/pegasus-bridle/README.md

 Notes:

-- If an environment variables file `.env` is found in the current working directory, all contained variables are exported automatically and are available inside the Slurm job.
+- If an environment variables file `.env` is found in the **current working directory** (this is **not** the `.env` file you have created for the Slurm setup), all contained variables are exported automatically and are available inside the Slurm job.
 - For more details about slurm cluster, please follow [this link](http://projects.dfki.uni-kl.de/km-publications/web/ML/core/hpc-doc/).